 Casseroles and Lasagnas

 Devout followers of the Dutch oven swear by its incredible ability to make one-pot casseroles and lasagnas.
-Spread a layer of sauce, a layer of pasta or tortillas, a layer of cheese, then bake it all in the Dutch oven until it’s cooked through and ready to be devoured.
-For a simple and taste-filled weeknight meal, try transforming this hot and bubbly Easy Enchilada Casserole recipe into a meal fit for your Dutch oven.
+Spread a layer of sauce, a layer of pasta or tortillas, a layer of cheese, then bake it all in the Dutch oven until it's cooked through and ready to be devoured.
+For a simple and taste-filled weeknight meal, try assembling this hot and bubbly Easy Enchilada Casserole in your Dutch oven.